Updated: May 5, 2021

 It was my first Munro never mind, in the dark!
-I was very excited to say the least.
-Head torch at the ready and ample chocolate for energy we were on our way.
-A few hours later after being wind swept and a little deflated of not quite reaching the top due to the torrential weather,
+I was very excited, to say the least.
+Head torch at the ready and ample chocolate for energy, we were on our way.
+A few hours later after being windswept and a little deflated from not quite reaching the top due to the torrential weather,

 I was keen to go up again and see the incredible views by daylight!

 Yesterday was the day.
 We set off from Edinburgh by car midmorning with a packed lunch, water and plenty of chocolate (loving the excuse to eat my favourite food).
-The weather being as unpredictable as ever here in Scotland, so in the bag was also water proofs, sunscreen, hat and sunglasses.
+The weather being as unpredictable as ever here in Scotland, so in the bag were also waterproofs, sunscreen, hat and sunglasses.

 On reaching the last mile we were in the clouds.
 We had our fingers crossed that the gentle breeze would blow the clouds over to reveal the magnificent views below.
-Alas it was not to be, but we had made it!
-What a relief and an achievement.
-After some memorable shots and a short time refueling the moment had past.
+Alas, it was not to be, but we had made it!
+What a relief and achievement.
+After some memorable shots and a short time refueling, the moment had past.